maniospas/Blombly/docs/syntax.md

 print(point.x); // 1
 ```

-:warning: Similarly to inline execution, `new` runs sequentially in the same thread.
+:warning: `new` runs sequentially in the same thread, but any internal return statement
+does not escape it.

 :bulb: Inline execution lets you use code blocks as constructors.
 With this syntax,
 you can declare objects that use multiple constructors, like in the following example.